Some People Outgrow Their Allergies, While Others Get Worse

 Similarly, a 2023 study in Clinical and Experimental Pediatrics found that allergies to milk, eggs, and wheat are more likely to be outgrown, while allergies to seafood, peanuts, and tree nuts tend to persist.

-“Certain individuals are more prone to allergies due to genetic and environmental factors,” said Jodi Duval, an Australia-based naturopathic physician with over 15 years of experience and founder of Revital Health.
+“Certain individuals are more prone to allergies due to genetic and environmental factors,” said Jodi Duval, an Australia-based naturopathic physician with more than 15 years of experience and founder of Revital Health.

 A family history of allergies, asthma, or eczema increases susceptibility.
 Early life factors, such as antibiotic use, exposure to environmental pollutants, and overly sterile living conditions, can disrupt the development of immune tolerance, making individuals more likely to develop allergies later in life.